 4. Modify and personalize

 Inside the AR universe, users can alter the color, style, and fabric of their chosen furniture item.
 They can use the digital environment artist’s canvas to build their dream look.
-This is the fun part of AR, and lo and behold, a firm favorite with 77% of shoppers.
+This is the fun part of AR, and, unsurprisingly therefore, a firm favorite with 77% of shoppers.

 5. Try before they buy